 I will always be more prone maybe as I tend to be someone who puts myself under a lot of pressure.
 I work hard.
 I can never do enough.
 I take on other peoples emotions and worry about my close family intensely.
-These are things I am working through and will continue to work through but its a path I will be on for life as I grow and change.
+These are things I am working through and will continue to work through but it’s a path I will be on for life as I grow and change.

 Anxiety is caused by many different things and I won’t pretend to know them all.
 For me, it has been caused on both accounts by prolonged periods of stress that were not acknowledged in a healthy way.

-The first, constant arguments in a past relationship which then caused me to approach my day in a highly stressed way.
+The first, constant arguments in a past relationship then caused me to approach my day in a highly stressed way.
 I spent most days stressed out, short-tempered and angry.

-The second, ignoring emotion that needed to be dealt with, not allowing myself to rest or sleep, excessive alcohol and too much caffeine and again, I was stressed most days from being angry I was sat in traffic to excessive road rage, it didn't take much for me to lose my temper.
+The second, ignoring emotions that needed to be dealt with, not allowing myself to rest or sleep, excessive alcohol and too much caffeine and again, I was stressed most days from being angry I was sat in traffic to excessive road rage, it didn’t take much for me to lose my temper.